The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances

 {Université Côte d'Azur, Observatoire de la Côte d'Azur, CNRS, Laboratoire Lagrange, Bd de l'Observatoire, CS 34229, 06304 Nice cedex 4, France \and Dipartimento di Fisica e Astronomia, Università degli Studi di Bologna, Via Gobetti 93/2, I-40129 Bologna, Italy \and INAF, Osservatorio di Astrofisica e Scienza dello Spazio, Via Gobetti 93/3, 40129 Bologna, Italy \and Dipartimento di Fisica, Sezione di Astronomia, Università di Trieste, via G.B.
 Tiepolo 11, I-34131, Trieste, Italy \and INAF Osservatorio Astronomico di Trieste, via G.B.
 Tiepolo 11, I-34131, Trieste, Italy \and INFN Sezione di Trieste, via Valerio 2, 34134 Trieste, Italy \and INAF - Osservatorio astronomico di Padova, Vicolo Osservatorio 5, 35122 Padova, Italy \and CIGUS CITIC - Department of Computer Science and Information Technologies, University of A Coru\~{n}a, Campus de Elvi\~{n}a s/n, A Coru\~{n}a, 15071, Spain \and Purple Mountain Observatory, Chinese Academy of Sciences, Nanjing 210023, PR China }

-\abstract {The recent \Gaia\ Third Data Release contains a homogeneous analysis of millions of high-quality {\it Radial Velocity Spectrometer} (RVS) stellar spectra by the \gspspec\ module.
-This lead to the estimation of millions of individual chemical abundances and allows us to chemically map the Milky Way.
-Among the published \gspspec\ abundances, three heavy-elements produced by neutron-captures in stellar interiors can be found: Ce, Zr and Nd.} {We study the Galactic content in cerium based on these \Gaia/RVS data and discuss the chemical evolution of this element. } {We use a sample of about 30,000 LTE Ce abundances, selected after applying different combinations of \gspspec~flags.
-Thanks to the \Gaia\ DR3 astrometric data and radial velocities, we explore the cerium content in the Milky Way and, in particular, in its halo and disc components.} { The high quality of the Ce \gspspec\ abundances is quantified thanks to literature comparisons.
+\abstract {The recent \Gaia\ third data release contains a homogeneous analysis of millions of high-quality {\it Radial Velocity Spectrometer} (RVS) stellar spectra by the \gspspec\ module.
+This led to the estimation of millions of individual chemical abundances and allows us to chemically map the Milky Way.
+The published \gspspec\ abundances include three heavy elements produced by neutron-captures in stellar interiors: Ce, Zr, and Nd.} {We study the Galactic content in cerium based on these \Gaia/RVS data and discuss the chemical evolution of this element. } {We used a sample of about 30,000 local thermal equilibrium Ce abundances, selected after applying different combinations of \gspspec~flags.
+Based on the \Gaia\ DR3 astrometric data and radial velocities, we explore the cerium content in the Milky Way and, in particular, in its halo and disc components.} { The high quality of the Ce \gspspec\ abundances is quantified through literature comparisons.
 We found a rather flat \CeFe\ versus \meta\ trend.
-We also found a flat radial gradient in the disc derived from field stars and, independently, from about 50 open clusters, in agreement with previous studies.
-The \CeFe\ vertical gradient has also been estimated.
-We also report an increasing [Ce/Ca] vs [Ca/H] in the disc, illustrating the late contribution of AGB with respect to SN~II.
+We also found a flat radial gradient in the disc derived from field stars and, independently, from about 50 open clusters.
+This agrees with previous studies.
+The \CeFe\ vertical gradient was also estimated.
+We also report an increasing [Ce/Ca] versus [Ca/H] in the disc, illustrating the late contribution of asymptotic giant branch stars with respect to supernovae of type~II.
 Our cerium abundances in the disc, including the young massive population, are well reproduced by a new {\it three-infall} chemical evolution model.
-Among the halo population, the M~4 globular cluster is found to be enriched in cerium.
-Moreover, eleven stars with cerium abundances belonging to the Thamnos, Helmi Stream and Gaia-Sausage-Enceladus accreted systems were identified from chemo-dynamical diagnostics.
-We found that the Helmi Stream could be slightly underabundant in cerium, compared to the two other systems.} {This work illustrates the high quality of the \gspspec\ chemical abundances, that significantly contributes to unveil the heavy elements evolution history of the Milky Way.}
+In the halo population, the M~4 globular cluster is found to be enriched in cerium.
+Moreover, 11 stars with cerium abundances belonging to the Thamnos, Helmi Stream, and Gaia-Sausage-Enceladus accreted systems were identified from chemo-dynamical diagnostics.
+We found that the Helmi Stream might be slightly underabundant in cerium compared to the two other systems.} {This work illustrates the high quality of the \gspspec\ chemical abundances, which significantly contribute to unveiling the heavy-element evolution history of the Milky Way.}

 \keywords{Galaxy: abundances, Stars: abundances, Galaxy: evolution, Galaxy: disc, Galaxy: halo, surveys }